Last updated on July 30, 2024

-In the mid-late 2000s, a divine trinity of an emergent foodie culture, the increased market penetration of internet-capable phones, and the rise of phone-friendly social media apps have led to the present-day ubiquity of the food truck in metropolitan areas all over the world.
+In the mid-late 2000s, a divine trinity of emergent foodie culture, the increased market penetration of internet-capable phones, and the rise of phone-friendly social media apps led to the present-day ubiquity of the food truck in metropolitan areas worldwide.

-Add the operating costs and the lack of a simple, quick way to advertise their routes and market their brands, and a full-size food truck was an uncertain and often expensive proposition.
-Thanks to social media and smartphones, food truck entreps can now follow the market… and vice-versa.
+In addition to the operating costs and the lack of a simple, quick way to advertise their routes and market their brands, a full-size food truck was an uncertain and often expensive proposition.
+Thanks to social media and smartphones, food truck entrees can now follow the market—and vice versa.

-Now it seems that food trucks are everywhere, and not all are successful.
+Now, food trucks seem everywhere, and not all are successful.
 In fact, growth has slowed considerably since 2013.
 Tweeting your location isn’t enough anymore.
-Interestingly enough, social media innovation seems to move slower than innovation in the food itself.
+Interestingly enough, social media innovation seems to move slower than innovation in food.
 Nearly any somewhat densely populated area will have at least a few trucks trying to earn your Twitter following.

 And failing.